 Foods and Accommodations

-Note: Single rooms are always available but only on special request and spending extra bucks.
+Note: Single rooms are always available but only on special request and at spending extra cost.

 Health and Fitness Required

-No previous experience is required since its a moderate trek.
-But you being a healthy person, physically and mentally is very important.
-It is better if we prepare ourselves a few days/weeks prior to the start of the trek by jogging and running regularly since well be walking a lot of ups and downs in the hills, ridges, villages, and mountains.
+No previous experience is required since it's a moderate trek.
+But being a healthy person, physically and mentally, is very important.
+It is better if we prepare ourselves a few days/weeks prior to the start of the trek by jogging and running regularly, since we'll be walking a lot of ups and downs in the hills, ridges, villages, and mountains.
 Participants with pre-existing medical conditions should inform us beforehand.

 First Aid Kit/High Altitude Sickness

 Nepal Adventure Team strongly suggests that you have your first aid or medical kit.
-This trip takes you to some high altitudes though not much but the slow walks and regular stops between the walks will help you acclimatize on high altitude saving you from the high altitude sickness called AMS(acute mountain sickness).
+This trip takes you to some high altitudes, though not much, but the slow walks and regular stops between the walks will help you acclimatize to high altitude, saving you from the high altitude sickness called AMS(acute mountain sickness).
 Gaining altitude without proper consideration of AMS is fatal.

 Your Guide and Porter

-Our porters are always fully equipped with the gears they need and as per the company policy, they are always insured and completely looked after.
+Our porters are always fully equipped with the gear they need, and as per the company policy, they are always insured and completely looked after.
 They are our backbone.
 We allow a maximum weight of 25kg to be carried by one porter.
 We make sure that they are well paid and well treated.

 Best Time to Travel

-The best time for trekking to the short Annapurna base camp trek is Spring (March to May) and Autumn (September to November) because the weather is warm and moderate while the view and visibility are the best.
-The winter is also somehow fine but the monsoon is the less frequented time because of the occasional heavy rain and when the roads might be troublesome.
+The best time for trekking to the short Annapurna base camp trek is Spring (March to May) and Autumn (September to November) because the weather is warm and moderate, while the view and visibility are the best.
+The winter is also somehow fine, but the monsoon is the least frequented time because of the occasional heavy rain, and when the roads might be troublesome.

 Equipment and Packing Lists